 The Office of Defense Services (ODS) was established in 2015 by Senate Bill 47.
 The ODS is comprised of three divisions: Central Administration, the Public Defenders Office, and the Office of Conflicts Counsel.

-Brendan O’Neill is the Chief Defender of the Office of Defense Services.
-He was appointed to this position by Governor Jack Markell in May 2009.
+Kevin O’Connell is the Chief Defender of the Office of Defense Services.
+He was appointed to this position by Governor John Carney in May 2021.

 Todd E. Conner is the Chief Deputy of the Public Defender’s Office.
 He has held this position since 2009.
 Mr. Conner is responsible for the daily operations of the Public Defender’s Office.